AlphaDelta/Secure-Desktop/README.md

 # Secure-Desktop

-Secure Desktop is a tool for windows to open programs in a safe area where keyloggers and Remote Administration Tools cannot access by any conventional means.
+Secure Desktop is a tool for Windows to open programs in a safe area where keyloggers and Remote Administration Tools cannot access by any conventional means.

+Software keyloggers work by setting up a [Windows hook](https://msdn.microsoft.com/en-us/library/windows/desktop/ms644985.aspx) that tells Windows that whenever the user [presses a key](https://msdn.microsoft.com/en-us/library/windows/desktop/ms644959.aspx#wh_keyboard_llhook) or [uses their mouse](https://msdn.microsoft.com/en-us/library/windows/desktop/ms644959.aspx#wh_mouse_llhook) to tell the keylogger what keys were pressed, where your mouse moves, and where your mouse clicks.
+Secure Desktop [opens a new desktop](https://msdn.microsoft.com/en-us/library/windows/desktop/ms682124.aspx) and then opens the program you chose inside of it, Windows prevents programs from accessing desktops that they havent been opened inside which means any keyloggers opened inside of your regular desktop cannot access your keyboard or mouse operations inside of the secure desktop and vice versa.

 ## Features